khulnasoft-lab/design.khulnasoft.com/README.md

 1. Run `yarn start` to start build & watch changes
 1. Open http://localhost:2018

-Alternatively you can also [open this repository in Gitpod](https://gitpod.io/#https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/master/) to make and preview changes directly in your browser.
+Alternatively, you can also [open this repository in Gitpod](https://gitpod.io/#https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/master/) to make and preview changes directly in your browser.

 ## Linting